jpanther/congo/exampleSite/content/docs/getting-started.md

 This will replace the default _tags_ and _categories_ with _topics_.
 Refer to the [Hugo Taxonomy docs](https://gohugo.io/content-management/taxonomies/) for more information on naming taxonomies.

-When you create a new taxonomy, you will need to adjust the navigation links on the website to point to the new sections:
+When you create a new taxonomy, you will need to adjust the navigation links on the website to point to the correct sections.

+## Menus

+Congo has two menus that can be customised to suit the content and layout of your site.
+The `main` menu appears in the site header and the `footer` menu appears at the bottom of the page just above the copyright notice.

+Both menus are configured in the `menus.toml` file.

 ```toml
 # config/_default/menus.toml